Patrick Wisdom Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.
+- The Athletics pitching staff ranks 29th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Athletics' 7.74 team ERA ranks last among all league pitching staffs.
+- The Athletics have a 7.47 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (33 total, 1.9 per game).
+- Athletics pitchers combine to give up 33 total home runs at a rate of 1.8 per game (most in baseball).

-- Waldichuk makes the start for the Athletics, his fourth of the season.
-He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing three earned runs while giving up five hits.
+- Miller makes his first start of the season for the Athletics.

 © 2023 Data Skrive.
 All rights reserved.